markeissler/wonderful-objective-c-style-guide/README.md

 ## Tools

-To assist with the application of the conventions defined herein, I have created an uncrustify config file (".uncrustify.cfg") that, for the most part, can automatically reformat your code for you and can be used in conjunction with the [BBUncrustifyPlugin-Xcode](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode) plugin.
+To assist with the application of the conventions defined herein, I have created an [uncrustify](https://github.com/bengardner/uncrustify) config file (".uncrustify.cfg") that, for the most part, can automatically reformat your code for you and can be used in conjunction with the [BBUncrustifyPlugin-Xcode](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode) plugin.
+My suggestion is to drop that config file into your project's top directory so that the formatting style is maintained along side the project itself.

+**NOTE:** By default, uncrustify does not look for a .uncrustify.cfg file in your project directory.
+You can specify that location when using uncrustify from the command line with the "-c" flag.
+If using the Xcode plugin mentioned below you will need to make sure to build and install my forked version until 2.0.4 has been released.

+### Why Uncrustify and not Clang-Format?

+Let's just get this out of the way right now.
+While clang-format has come along quite nicely, when it comes down to configurability [uncrustify](https://github.com/bengardner/uncrustify) wins by a great margin.
+This is especially true for auto formatting objective-c code.
+Believe me, I started with writing a clang-format config file to support this project, but I quickly learned it wasn't possible to specify all of the formatting requirements.

+### BBUncrustifyPlugin-Xcode
+To make it easier to use the supplied uncrustify config file, I suggest installing the excellent [BBUncrustifyPlugin-Xcode](https://github.com/markeissler/BBUncrustifyPlugin-Xcode).
+That way you can reformat code live from within Xcode.

 **NOTE:** I have forked [BBUncrustifyPlugin-Xcode](https://github.com/markeissler/BBUncrustifyPlugin-Xcode) and added the capability to detect a configuration file named ".uncrustify.cfg" located in your project's top directory.
 At this time, you will have to build and install this fork manually but a pull request has been made so hopefully these changes might head upstream soon.

+*[Update: My code changes have been pulled into the upstream repo and I anticipate that a forthcoming 2.0.4 release will include these updates.
+For now, you still need to build manually.]*

 ```
 	>cd YOUR_WORKING_DIR